Images Depict Mature Plants

-Redbud Tree is one of the first trees to flower in the early spring.
-Bursting forth with delicate pink flowers in large clusters before the leaves emerge.
+Bursting forth with delicate pink flowers in large clusters before the leaves emerge, The Redbud tree is an attention-grabbing tree.
 The Rosy-Pink blooms appear in late winter or early spring.
-Soon after, dark green, heart-shaped leaves begin to form a beautiful backdrop, which makes the rosy-pink flowers stand out even more.
+Soon after, dark green, heart-shaped leaves form a beautiful backdrop, making the rosy-pink flowers stand out even more.

 Eastern Redbud or Cercis Canadensis tree is a North American Native Tree and can be seen growing on the wood lines all over the eastern United States.
 Also known as Forest Pansy, this drought-tolerant tree enjoys partial to full sun and has a moderate growth rate.
 This specimen tree has a year-round interest and grows in a variety of soils.
 Enjoy its lemon-lime-colored leaves in autumn, unique gray bark, and bare branches in winter.

 |Any well drained soil

 |Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites

 Before you buy a Redbud Tree, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.